Please note: a valid prescription is required for all prescription medication.

 Storage, Handling, and Travel

-- Taste changes: note appetite changes.
+- Taste changes: note appetite or fluid intake changes.

-- Nausea: track severity and timing.
+- Nausea: track timing and severity.

 - Diarrhea: watch hydration closely.